obidea/semantika-example/example/README.md

 ## Example Database

-All examples are using `empdb` database that you can [download here](https://github.com/obidea/semantika-api/releases/download/v1.1/h2-semantika_24-02-2014.zip).
+All examples use `empdb` database that you can [download here](https://github.com/obidea/semantika-api/releases/download/v1.1/h2-semantika_24-02-2014.zip).
 The database is a modified work from the original [Employees DB from MySQL site](http://dev.mysql.com/doc/employee/en/employees-introduction.html).
 It contains dummy data about company workers stored in 6 separate tables.